 Medical Biosciences Industry Placements

-Throughout the three years of the course, students explore scientific underpinning of medicine and related fields, and apply these to areas of research, policy and industry.
+Throughout the three years of the course, students to explore the principles and practices of biomedical science, including human biology and the molecular basis of human disease, and how they are applied in research, policy and industry.
 Students will become future research leaders in academia and industry, policy makers or science communicators, through to technical or managerial roles, journalists, or museum curators.

-Placement possibilities are encouraged in industry, hospitals, publishing houses, museums, charities and government agencies.
+External placements must be in science related activities and placement possibilities are encouraged in industry, hospitals, publishing houses, pharmacuticals, museums, charities, healthcare consultancy, drug design and government agencies.

-- Placements will usually be between November-April/May (subject to minimal changes)
+- Work placements (WKBP) run for 14 weeks and will usually be between October-January (subject to minimal changes)

-- Students will be in their third (final) year during placements, therefore students will be equipped with two years of biomedical science knowledge
+- Students will be in their third (final) year during placements, and equipped with two years of biomedical science knowledge

-- Placements will be joint supervised by the course staff and work placement line management
+- Placements will be jointly supervised by the course staff and placement line management

 Information for Prospective Employers

-- A way to exchange new ideas, combined with fresh enthusiasm and knowledge of some of the latest innovations
+- An opportunity to exchange new ideas, combined with fresh enthusiasm and knowledge of some of the latest innovations

-- The opportunity to encourage and invest in biomedical scientists and research leaders of the future
+- The opportunity to encourage, invest in and mentor biomedical scientists and research leaders of the future

 How to advertise a placement

-We are keen to establish a network with a range of organisations whose work focuses on health challenges and/or has a strong biomedical science component, including a variety of different positions.
+We are keen to engage with companies that can offer projects in any topic related to biomedical sciences.
 If you would like to advertise a potential placement opportunity for our Medical Biosciences students or think you may have a placement opportunity but are unsure, then please get in touch at: firstname.lastname@example.org to discuss in more detail.

 Terms and Job Description